 opportunity to get the best out of people, rather than getting more out of them.
 HBR reports that “job autonomy [is] one of the strongest drivers of employee creativity, proactivity, and innovation.
 But when work is poorly designed, the opposite is true.
 Jobs can become intolerable and demotivating — particularly jobs in which the tasks are repetitive and tightly controlled, or jobs in which the level of demand overwhelms people.”

 In a competitive business environment, you need to decide if you want your business to live or die.
 To live means to innovate your roles from within, using creative thinking and empathy as drivers of profit, engagement, and efficacy.

-To receive the latest news and blogs, follow us on social media and sign up for our monthly newsletter here.
+To receive the latest, follow us on social media and sign up for our monthly newsletter here.

 Share this Post